General Assembly 2021

 National GA Information

 Women’s Luncheon on Wednesday June 30 at 11:00am-1:00pm.
 Speaker is Megan Hill (click here for bio info) speaking on her new book, Partners in the Gospel.
-Registration is required on a space-available basis at a regular cost of $35.
+Special music by Sherdonna Denholm.
+Registration is required on a space-available basis: $40 on-site tickets (space is currently available).

 Grow vision by participating in the global PCA movement.
 Experience fellowship by connecting and cooperating with others from nearby “sister” PCA churches.
 Faithfully serve by assisting and supporting the PCA and pastors’ families

 Mostly from Tuesday June 29 – Thursday July 1.
-Shifts are available for partial- or whole-day roles.
+Shifts are available for mostly partial-day and some whole-day roles.

 COVID-19 Information and GA Timing